-The entire talent acquisition value chain is broken.
-For decades, employers have relied too heavily on biased, pedigree-focused, traditional hiring methods.
-These have led to higher costs for talent acquisition, lower employee retention and a non-diverse workforce.
-The pandemic and the “Great Resignation” have only exacerbated the issue.
+Talent acquisition strategies are broken.
+For decades, employers, talent acquisition teams and hiring managers have relied too heavily on biased, pedigree-focused, traditional hiring methods.
+These have led to higher costs for talent acquisition, lower employee retention and non-diverse workforces.

-For employers to find the talent they need to succeed, they must build back a forgotten muscle and produce their own entry-level talent.
+For organizations to source the top talent they need to succeed, they must build back a forgotten muscle and produce their own entry-level talent.
 It’s the only way to scale your workforce and remain competitive in an era of supposed resource scarcity.

 Separate skills from talent

-The first step to building a new talent acquisition value chain is to separate skills from talent.
+The first step to building a new talent acquisition strategy is to separate skills from talent.
 Talent, people with the aptitude and ability to perform the jobs in question, exist.
 They exist in every ZIP code in the country.

-But, traditional hiring methods focus only on the skills they currently have, not on their latent abilities or capability to quickly learn and utilize new skills.
-By identifying aptitude and ability, rather than using current skills as a predictor of future success, employers can vastly expand their applicant pool with higher quality and more diverse candidates.
+But, traditional recruitment strategies focus only on the skills they currently have, not on their latent abilities or capability to quickly learn and utilize new skills.
+By identifying aptitude and ability, rather than using current skills as a predictor of future success, employers can vastly expand their talent pipeline with higher quality and more diverse job candidates.

 One reason employers still use biased proxies like resumes, prior job experience or education in their talent acquisition processes is because they lack the tools and technology to find “signal” in nontraditional candidates.

 Finding this signal is hard.
 We’ve done this at Catalyte for over 20 years.
 During that time, we’ve been able to identify over 500 proxies that measure a person’s aptitude, attitude and potential for future success.
-We can apply these proxies to a number of technology related careers, knowing that the signal for success as a software developer is different from that of a digital media planner or service engineer.
+We can apply these proxies to a number of technology related careers, knowing that the signal for success as a software developer is different from that of a digital media planner or technical support specialist.